kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 types are no longer served by the API.
 For such APIs the internal type, there is no benefit to having an internal type that differs from the preferred served type.

-This KEP proposes a two phrase project:
+This KEP proposes a two-phase project:

 Phase 1: **make the internal types memory-identical to the preferred served type**, resulting in O(n) -> O(1) allocation cost for conversions which reduces peak memory utilization by up to 5x faster and 3x less memory utilization for the conversions performed by large list operations.

-Phase 2: **incrementally migrate built-in APIs off the internal type**, using **Go type aliases as the first and lowest-risk step**.
-Longer term we can remove the internal types from the code entirely.
-This long term maintenance benefits to the project.
+Phase 2: **alias internal types to versioned types** using Go type aliases, and retire the `__internal` registration so the versioned type becomes the hub.

+Longer term, removing the internal types from the code entirely is considered potential future work.

 ## Motivation